Schoolgirl Uniform Fetish

 Prevalence & culture

-Uniform aesthetics enjoy very high cultural visibility, especially through Japanese pop culture and mainstream Western fashion, but school-uniform fetishism specifically is modest in dedicated-community size and lightly studied.
+Uniform aesthetics enjoy high cultural visibility, especially through Japanese pop culture and mainstream Western fashion, but school-uniform fetishism specifically is modest in dedicated-community size and lightly studied.
 In Scorolli et al.'s 2007 survey of roughly 5,000 members of online fetish groups, objects associated with the body accounted for about 30% of preferences and body parts about 33%, with feet and footwear most common; uniforms and other garments form a smaller share within the clothing category catalogued on Wikipedia's sexual-fetishism overview.
 Lay catalogues such as Glamour's A–Z of kinks list schoolgirl and sailor-uniform play as a recognisable adult costume kink.
 Many people hold only mild, media-driven associations without identifying a fetish at all.

 Safety, consent & law